pretix/pretix-docs/docs/guides/vouchers.md

 ## General usage

-The settings page for vouchers is located at :navpath:Your Event → :fa3-tags: Vouchers:.
+The settings page for vouchers is located at :navpath:Your event → :fa3-tags: Vouchers:.
 It gives you an overview of all vouchers that have already been created as well as options for searching and filtering vouchers.